 \subsection{Implementation Details}

-For fair comparison, we use SGR as our cross modal retrieval backbone, same as NCR\cite{huang2021learning}.
+For fair comparison, we use SGR as our cross-modal retrieval backbone, same as NCR\cite{huang2021learning}.
 We set the number of pseudo-label categories to $K=256$; the corresponding ablation results are presented in Table 3.
-For other training details, we set Batchsize $B=128$, parameters $k=0.2$, $\lambda_{max}=0.9$, $\lambda_{min}=0.4$, $\beta=0.7$.
+For other training details, we set the batch size $B=128$, parameters $k=0.2$, $\lambda_{max}=0.9$, $\lambda_{min}=0.4$, $\beta=0.7$.
 Following previous studies \cite{duan2024pc2}, we set the loss weights $\lambda_{en}=10$, $\lambda_t=\lambda_{ce}=\lambda_{gce}=1$ and parameter $m=10, \alpha=0.2$.
-Specifically, we warm up the model for 5 epochs on Flickr30k and MSCOCO datasets, 10 epochs on CC152K dataset.
+Specifically, we warm up the model for 5 epochs on Flickr30K and MSCOCO datasets, 10 epochs on CC152K dataset.
 After warming up, we train our model for 50 epochs, Stage 1 corresponds to epochs 1–25, Stage 2 to epochs 20–40, and Stage 3 to epochs 41–50.